-The Nexus Bently has a sleek exterior, a rugged steel frame, and a luxury level interior.
-The 34B gives you a top-quality king-size bed, split bathroom, galley-style kitchen, and dual slide-out front room.
+The Nexus Bently has a sleek exterior, a rugged steel frame, and a luxury-level interior.
+The 34B provides a top-quality king-size bed, split bathroom, galley-style kitchen, and dual slide-out front room.
 If you prefer a motorhome with a bath and a half, the 38B moves the shower to the rear bathroom giving you an extra closet space.

-If you’re looking for a motorhome you can work from; the Bently might not make your shortlist.
+If you’re looking for a motorhome you can work from, the Bently might not make your shortlist.
 This motorhome is one of the few that doesn’t come with a designated RV workspace.
 You could work from the dinette, but you’ll find that the table isn’t in an ergonomically correct position.
-Using a desk accessory at the end of the table and an office chair may help.
+A desk accessory at the end of the table and an office chair may help.

 If you and your spouse, partner, or traveling companion are both working on the road, you may find it challenging to have your own space.
-There is enough room to use a lift lid coffee table in front of the sofa, as long as you know how you’re going to store it while you’re traveling.
+There is enough room to use a lift lid coffee table in front of the sofa, as long as you know how you will store it while you’re traveling.
 Lift lid tables are great for extra storage.

 Most Difficult to Find a Campsite- Newmar King Aire

 There are many different levels of campgrounds.
-The best-sized RV for national parks is 30 feet since most of their campsites measure that long.
-The average size length of campsites for private campgrounds range from 25-35 feet.
+The best-sized RV for national parks is 30 feet since most campsites measure that long.
+The average size length of campsites for private campgrounds ranges from 25-35 feet.
 Many can accommodate 40 feet RVs.
-When you’re pulling in with a high-end 45-footer like the Newmar King Aire, you’re going to find that many campgrounds can’t accommodate your RV.
+When you’re pulling in with a high-end 45-footer like the Newmar King Aire, you will find that many campgrounds can’t accommodate your RV.

 Luxury RV resorts are tailor-made for this level of motorcoach.
-For around $150 a night, you’re going to have a paved campsite to pull into with well-maintained utility hookups.
-Hookups will also include cable and high-speed internet that doesn’t lag no matter how busy the connection.
+For around $150 a night, you’ll have a paved campsite to pull into with well-maintained utility hookups.
+Hookups will also include cable and high-speed internet that doesn’t lag, no matter how busy the connection is.
 The landscaping has country club-style grooming and incredible scenery.

 Don’t forget to bring your golf cart, because the resort has plenty to do at the clubhouse.
-You’ll find a grocery store, fitness center, a pool, and many other amenities.
+You’ll find a grocery store, fitness center, pool, and many other amenities.
 Top-end resorts like this rival some of the best hotels in the world.
-The only difference is, you bring your suite with you.
+The only difference is that you bring your suite with you.

 RV resorts aren’t as numerous as mid-level KOAs and privately-owned campgrounds.
 There could be some nights where you end up boondocking in a commercial parking lot due to limited options.
-If you want a luxury Class A motorhome but also keep your camping options open, there are plenty of 40-foot models that you’ll find to your liking.
+If you want a luxury Class A motorhome but also want to keep your camping options open, plenty of 40-foot models are available.

 Small Kitchen- Coachmen Pursuit

-When RV engineers design floorplans, the most challenging part is fitting all of the features into the designated space.
+When RV engineers design floorplans, fitting all of the features into the designated space is the most challenging part.
 Often, master beds become smaller for bathroom space, or living room sofas become two-seaters, so dinettes allow people to eat comfortably.
 In the case of the Coachmen Pursuit, we see the kitchen counter space give up inches.

-As an entry-level motorhome, Coachmen does a great job overall, but only two of the six models have galley-style kitchens with plenty of space to work.
+Coachmen does a great job overall as an entry-level motorhome, but only two of the six models have galley-style kitchens with plenty of space to work.
 The other four use an L-shaped corner or diagonal configuration.
-To add space, the Pursuit does come with a stove and sink covers.
+To add space, the Pursuit does come with stove and sink covers.
 If your Class A motorhome doesn’t, there are plenty of aftermarket accessories you can pick up that work just as well.